OpenStackOnRaPi/ostackinstall/README.md

 9. Increase swap size on the `control` node

 > [!IMPORTANT]
 > This configuration only concerns the host that will become the `control` node in your OpenStack.
-In this repo, it assign index 1 to that host.
-Go to [this section](#configure-kolla-ansible-files-for-specific-openstack-depolyment) to check how we assign the role in Kolla-Ansible inventory file `multinode`.
+In this repo, the host with name `ost04` in the `control` node.
+Go to [this section](#configure-kolla-ansible-files-for-specific-openstack-depolyment) to check how we assign roles to hosts in Kolla-Ansible inventory file `multinode`.
 Other hosts can have default swap settings.

 ```
 swapon --show               # see what swap files you have active